 Rick Lawrence has been listening to the MoTown and doo wop genres of music since he was a very young boy growing up in the New York suburbs.
 He learned to play guitar when he was 10 years old and one of his first songs was "teenager in love"!
 He will be sharing his 45 collection of oldies accumulated over the years.
 Rick played in several bands in high school and currently plays with another guitarist at nursing homes and assisted living facilities.

-Dobro and Lap Steel artist, Marty Lepore, Dr. slide, brings his music collection and love of Slide Guitar to KUPR for a two hour show every Sunday afternoon from 1pm to 3pm.
+Dobro and Lap Steel artist, Marty Lepore, Dr. slide, brings his music collection and love of Slide Guitar to KUPR for a two hour show every Tuesday from 7pm to 9pm.
 He has played Lap Steel and Resophonic Guitar for over 40 year, performing in a variety of bands, starting when he was 12 years old.
 He saw Josh Graves perform with Lester Flatt and Earl Scruggs Reunion Band in 1974 and had to get a Dobro.It has been a lifelong passion ever since.
 He was a teacher with the Seattle Folklore Society, Board member of the Western Washington Bluegrass Association and soundman for the New Melody Tavern in Seattle.
 Winning the “Western Washington Dobro Championship” in 1995, he co-hosted the “Resomania” workshop at the award winning “Wintergrass” Bluegrass Festival in Bellevue Washington for 20 years.
 He has met and picked with major Dobro players from all over the world.

 Moving to New Mexico in 2016, Dr. Slide brings his love and mastery of the Slide Guitar, song arranging skills, and guitar playing, to Placitas.
 He has a new band with fellow Placitas resident, Bill Honker.
 Keep on the lookout for the “Desert Mountain String Band”.
 Soon to be playing near you.